© 2026 St. Louis Public Radio

-A small hospital on the city’s north side that closed less than a year after opening is scheduled to re-open soon under new management.
+A small hospital in north St. Louis that closed less than a year after opening is scheduled to reopen soon under new management.

-Nutex Health, a physician-owned and publicly traded company, will operate the three-bed hospital across the street from the new campus of the National Geospatial Intelligence Agency.
-Archview officials said they plan for the facility to offer emergency, inpatient and outpatient services 24 hours a day, every day of the year.
-It will also provide lab services and medical imaging.
+Nutex Health, a physician-owned and publicly traded company, will operate the small hospital across the street from the new campus of the National Geospatial Intelligence Agency.
+Archview officials said they plan to offer emergency, inpatient and outpatient services 24 hours a day, every day of the year.
+The site will also provide lab services and medical imaging.

 “This hospital is a meaningful step toward expanding access to quality care and supporting the health of families in our community,” said Karen Johnson, Archview’s chief nursing officer, in the release.
 “I am honored to be part of a team that’s here to serve, support and make a difference when it matters most.”

-Archview representatives did not respond to a request for an interview at press time.
+Archview representatives did not immediately respond to a request for an interview.

 According to the hospital’s website, the new hospital “follows the micro-hospital model, which emphasizes accessibility, efficiency and personalized care.”

-The facility originally opened as Homer G. Phillips Memorial Hospital in early 2024 in a brand-new building developed by Northside Regeneration, the company run by embattled developer Paul McKee.
+The sitey originally opened as Homer G. Phillips Memorial Hospital in early 2024 in a brand-new building developed by Northside Regeneration, the company run by embattled developer Paul McKee.
+It had three inpatient beds and an emergency department.

-Backers at the time said the new medical center brought much-needed services to underserved neighborhoods north of downtown.
+Backers at the time said the new medical center brought needed services to underserved neighborhoods north of downtown.

 But the hospital soon ran into issues, closing temporarily in December 2024 when it could not maintain an adequate blood supply.
 According to a report from the Missouri Department of Health and Human Services, conditions at the hospital “placed all patients of the hospital at risk.”